 Make up: If worn, must be subtle and discreet (Key Stage 4 Pupils ONLY.
-Key Stage 3 Pupils are NOT permitted to wear makeup.).
+Key Stage 3 Pupils are NOT permitted to wear makeup).
+False eyelashes are not permitted.
+Nails must be natural.

-Nail varnish is not permitted.
+Nail varnish is not permitted, nor are any types of acrylic/shellac/gel nails or nail extensions.
 Pupils will be asked to remove heavy makeup and nail varnish at the start of the school day.

 Hairstyles: Should be conventional.
-Extreme hairstyles are unacceptable e.g. skin heads, tramlines, patterns, logos and brightly dyed or heavily bleached colours.
-The over-riding principle is that all students must display a hairstyle which looks natural and smart.
+Extreme hairstyles are unacceptable e.g. skin heads, tramlines, patterns including extreme streaks, logos and brightly dyed or heavily bleached colours.
+The overriding principle is that all students must display a hairstyle which looks natural and smart.
 Exemptions on medical grounds to these restrictions will be permitted subject to parent/carer request and review of information provided.